 Phi Theta Kappa is an international honor society for two-year colleges.
-Nicolet's Chapter, Alpha Nu Iota, focuses its efforts on service and scholarship.
+Nicolet's Chapter, Alpha Nu lota, focuses its efforts on service and scholarship.
 Members are nominated to join by College staff and faculty based on their academic record.
 The nominee must be a current student, have completed 12 credit hours of coursework, and must have a cumulative GPA of 3.50 or higher.
-Initiates are responsible for the membership fee and are entitled to a membership certificate, transcript stamp, and recognition at graduation.
+Initiates are responsible for the membership fee and are entitled to a membership certificate, transcript stamp, and recognition at the commencement ceremony.

-Graduation Ceremony
+Commencement Ceremony

-Nicolet College holds at least one graduation ceremony every academic year.
-Participation in the graduation ceremony is optional to all graduating students.
-Students wishing to participate in the graduation ceremony will need to meet the established deadlines for declaring their intention to participate in the ceremony and ordering the required cap and gown.
+Nicolet College holds one commencement ceremony every academic year.
+Participation in the commencement ceremony is optional for all graduating students.
+Students wishing to participate in the commencement ceremony will need to meet the established deadlines for declaring their intention to participate in the ceremony and ordering the required cap and gown.